JaySi98/ModernCppTemplate/README.md

 In order to be able to work with this template, you will need:
 * CMake - version 3.15 and above
 * C++ Compiler - must support C++ 17 standard
-* Graphviz - for Docker and ability to generate docs
+* Doxygen - for ability to generate docs sudo apt-get install doxygen doxygen-doc graphviz

+* clang-tidy
+* clang-format
+* cppcheck
 ## Getting Started

 ## Commands